 While both types of chassis can be used for delivery applications, each offers its own set of strengths and limitations.
-The question is: Which type - cab-forward or van cutaway - would work best for a delivery fleet?
+The question is: Which type would work best for a delivery fleet?
 Here are 11 factors to weigh to help answer this fundamental question.

 Both the cab-forward and cutaway configurations offer advantages, but the cab-forward design is the best option in terms of visibility.

 "The cab-forward eliminates front-end overhang, increasing visibility and front clearance," said Kim Hearn, vice president, Vehicle Services at PHH Arval.

 Bill Byron, senior truck specialist, Donlen Corp., agreed.
 "Because the driver is actually sitting over the engine compartment closer to the oversized windshield, a cab-forward chassis allows for increased driver visibility," he said.
 "A cutaway has a standard-sized windshield, similar to a regular cab [pickup] chassis, and the driver sits further back from the windshield or behind the engine compartment.
 The upside here is that the cutaway would be less susceptible to rock chips in a rural-type operation."

 2. Delivery Location and Route Type Advantage: Mixed

 Are deliveries mostly made in city or rural locations?
 "A cab-forward chassis performs best in city delivery applications due to the tighter turning radius of the cab," advised Byron of Donlen.
 "If the bulk of a company's customers are located in rural areas where a tighter turning radius would be less important, the cutaway would be a good option."